-This part of the process is about meeting someone who can give you your big break.
-A great way to get into product management is to meet product managers.
-Sounds so obvious, right?
-This is often the most difficult thing to do if you are new to the industry, but you can start by attending meetups or volunteering on industry events like ProductTank.
-Companies in need of new talent often sponsor these kinds of gatherings and HR recruiters attend – this is a part of their employer branding strategy.
+At either type of event, you can offer to volunteer.
+Organisers are always looking for help and this gets you in the door, giving you quick access to lots of new contacts.
+Companies in need of new talent often sponsor these kinds of gatherings while HR recruiters and hiring managers often attend — this is a part of their employer branding strategy.
 You’ll also find senior members who will be more than happy to share some initiation stories over a cup of coffee, and who might know about current job openings.
-It’s a win-win situation (for you).

-If you are not shy, you can also reach out through LinkedIn or common colleagues to people who’ve done a similar kind of transition and ask to “pick their brains”.
+If you are not shy, try reaching out to other product managers through LinkedIn or common colleagues to people who’ve done a similar kind of transition and ask if they’d be happy to let you pick their brains over coffee.

 It’s much easier to make the transition to a product manager role where you currently work.
-Not only in my case, but it’s also what most of the posts on the topic I could find online say.
-When you have worked for a company for a while you acquire three very important assets – you already know the people, the product, and the culture.
+This was true in my case and seems to be what most of the posts on the topic I could find online say.
+When you have worked for a company for a while you acquire three very important assets — you already know the people, the product, and the culture.
 If you have set the bar high with your current responsibilities, the company will be more likely to take a chance on you than to hire an outsider with a more or less long learning curve.

-I suggest you invest some time on building a business case for a real problem detected within your own scope, and to let your managers know you’re interested in transitioning to product management.
-Even if there are no openings available at the moment, you‘ll probably be able to collaborate with the product team by being a part of specific projects and gain some valuable experience.
+I suggest you invest some time in building a business case for a real problem detected within your own scope, and to let your managers know you’re interested in transitioning to product management.
+Even if there are no openings available at the moment, you might be able to collaborate with the product team by being a part of specific projects and gain some valuable experience.